Monday, July 19, 2021

 Dave in the park at sunset

-Osimo sharing ther generator power
+Osimo sharing generator power

 Jim's Irish Harbor Pub